ryanhefner/BuildAntTarget/README.md

 A [Sublime Text 2](http://www.sublimetext.com/2) and [3](http://www.sublimetext.com/3) plugin that allows you to...

-**build _any_ target from _any_ valid ANT build file, regardless of its location in your project!**
+**build _any_ target from _any_ valid Ant build file, regardless of its location in your project!**

 ---

 Overview
 --------

-A super simple plugin that extends on Sublime Text's existing ANT build support, by extending its flexibility, allowing you to build from any open ANT build file in your project, not just a `build.xml` in the root of your project.
+A super simple plugin that extends on Sublime Text's existing Ant build support, by extending its flexibility, allowing you to build from any open build file in your project, not just a `build.xml` in the root of your project.

-And, it lists the available targets in your build file, for quick target selection and building.

-Inspired by the [SuperAnt](https://github.com/aphex/SuperAnt) project, but developed with a need for greater flexibility, based on existing project structure needs.
+It also allows you to select your desired target to build, for projects that have more than one target defined.

 Requirements
 ------------